 TRANSLATE NEXT GENERATION IMMUNE MODULATING ANTIBODIES INTO NEW THERAPEUTIC OPTIONS FOR PATIENTS

-With a “precision medicine-based” translational approach and several established academic collaborations, ImCheck is uniquely positioned to develop the right therapy for each patient.
+With a “precision medicine-based” translational approach and several established academic collaborations with renowned institutions, ImCheck is uniquely positioned to develop theragnostic candidates for precision & personalized medicine in cancers and auto-immunity diseases.

 OUR TRANSLATIONAL RESEARCH